Packages and Costs

 Angie offers one-off consultations in your home, at a time to suit you, in which she will answer your questions, offer information and help you to make sense of the information and often conflicting advice that you may have been offered.

-Each antenatal or postnatal consultation will include a regular antenatal check up for your piece of mind, during which Angie will be happy to explain what she is looking and feeling for and why it is important.
-A longer consultation is a great opportunity to talk deeply about hopes and fears, exploring choices and preparing for pregnancy or for birth.
+Each antenatal or postnatal consultation can include a regular check up for your piece of mind, during which Angie will be happy to explain what she is looking and feeling for and why it is important.
+A long consultation is a great opportunity to talk deeply about hopes and fears, exploring choices and preparing for pregnancy or for birth.

 Midwifery care package (home or hospital birth)